About us

 Stacy G.

-Vice President & Secretary
+Vice President & Technical Lead

-Stacy.
-G is the operational mastermind behind INFN8VZN's deployment strategy and will lead all operations on the ground in Ghana.
+Stacy Griffith is the operational mastermind behind INFN8VZN's deployment strategy and will lead all operations on the ground in Ghana.
 A business owner for 15 years in the construction industry and certified welder, she brings sharp organizational skills as an efficient quick thinker and analytical problem solver who transforms complex challenges into actionable plans.
 She developed the comprehensive equipment list, researched and designed the remediation methodology that will guide field operations, and continues to drive critical initiatives including fiscal partnership development, fundraising, CRA compliance, in-kind donation outreach, and volunteer recruitment.
 Serving as the liaison between Canadian and Ghanaian leaders and organizations, she bridges both sides of the mission.
 With 19 years of heavy equipment expertise and deep knowledge of OSHA safety protocols, she will ensure Canadian safety standards are upheld throughout deployment in Ghana.

 Dennis F.